promptfoo/promptfoo/site/docs/configuration/expected-outputs/model-graded/index.md

 - [`llm-rubric`](/docs/configuration/expected-outputs/model-graded/llm-rubric) - checks if the LLM output matches given requirements, using a language model to grade the output based on the rubric.
 - [`model-graded-closedqa`](/docs/configuration/expected-outputs/model-graded/model-graded-closedqa) - similar to the above, a "criteria-checking" eval that ensures the answer meets a specific requirement.
 Uses an OpenAI-authored prompt from their public evals.
 - [`factuality`](/docs/configuration/expected-outputs/model-graded/factuality) - a factual consistency eval which, given a completion `A` and reference answer `B` evaluates whether A is a subset of B, A is a superset of B, A and B are equivalent, A and B disagree, or A and B differ, but difference don't matter from the perspective of factuality.
 Uses the prompt from OpenAI's public evals.
-- [`is-refusal`](/docs/configuration/expected-outputs/model-graded/is-refusal) - uses an LLM to determine if the output is refusing or declining to answer
 - [`answer-relevance`](/docs/configuration/expected-outputs/model-graded/answer-relevance) - ensure that LLM output is related to original query
 - [`classifier`](/docs/configuration/expected-outputs/classifier) - see [classifier grading docs](/docs/configuration/expected-outputs/classifier).
 - [`moderation`](/docs/configuration/expected-outputs/moderation) - see [moderation grading docs](/docs/configuration/expected-outputs/moderation).